akuklev/HOCC/README.md

 § HCCC as a programming language
 --------------------------------

-Computational type theories can be used as functional programming languages, and HCCC is an exceptionally powerful one due to its ability to make use of classical termination proofs.
+Computational type theories are functional programming languages capable of exhaustive internal reasoning about the programs' behavior.
+HCCC is an exceptionally powerful one due to its ability to make use of classical termination proofs.
 Since the Turing-complete `Computation<T>`-monad is available as an inductive-inductive type, non-terminating computations can also be expressed and handled.
 In addition, the computational interpretation of ◇-modality is given by the recently introduced Verse Calculus, which adds the great expressiveness of deterministic functional logic programming.
 HCCC seems to have everything you could ever want from a language for _non-interactive programming_, but as great as it sounds in theory, programming in bare-bones intensional type theories demands for frustrating amounts of explicit proofs of termination, productivity, and convertibility.

 To make a decent programming language, HCCC would need indexed modalities for size-guarded recursion and clock-guarded corecursion, and SMT solver-based system of liquid types.